-There are lots of levels of funny in this Scooby-Doo adventure, from the villagers who pride themselves on their endangered torch factory ("Our burning pieces of wood are second to none!") to the irreverent parodies of classic gothic characters (hunchbacked assistant, forbidding housekeeper, Dr. von Dinklestein's "monster").
+There are lots of levels of funny in this Scooby-Doo adventure.
+Audiences will appreciate the villagers who pride themselves on their endangered torch factory ("Our burning pieces of wood are second to none!") and the irreverent parodies of classic gothic characters (hunchbacked assistant, forbidding housekeeper, Dr. von Dinklestein's "monster").
 Assorted spooky scares (fires, explosions, chases, fights) alternate with some psychological comedy-drama as one by one the gang members become victims of the curse.
 Too many endings and one ludicrous reveal in the final moments take the story over the top, but young Scooby-Doo fans and even some grown-ups who watch with them should be entertained by this offering (the 22nd in the Scooby-Doo direct-to-DVD catalogue).

 Families can talk about all the different legendary and mythological characters and places the Scooby-Doo gang encounters in this film.
 Which ones, if any, did you recognize?
 Why do you think they've retained their popularity so long after their creation?

 The von Dinklestein curse causes each of the heroes to "lose the thing they love most."
 What did each hero lose and then learn about him or herself from that loss?